ome/www.openmicroscopy.org/_posts/2022-02-17-omeroweb-django-upgrade.md

 The OME team will be publishing a migration guide along with the release candidate to draw the attention of plugin developers to specific OMERO.web idioms and design patterns that __will__ change in this new major version.
-For those developers wishing to observe this process in real time may do so by watching the progress on the upgrade PR [^3] or the overhauling GitHub project [^4].
+Those developers wishing to observe this process in real time may do so by watching the progress on the upgrade PR [^3] or the overhauling GitHub project [^4].

 Every attempt has been made to make the absolute minimum number of changes